 The new dishes are still strictly under wraps, but she promises old favourites won’t be forgotten, and Leytonstoners can look forward to feasting on signatures such as jackfruit jalfrezi, a fiery vegan spin on the curry house classic; ‘shroom keema, a warming rich mince of chopped mushrooms, walnuts, soya, and peas; and red lentil tarka dhal, served with kachumber, pickled pink onions, brinjal chutney, turmeric pickle and crispy onions.
 And we especially love the thali with cashew and coconut korma, tarka dhal, paratha, pickles and kachumber salad (see pic on our Instagram @londonbelongs).

 Mouth watering yet?
-Many new dishes will also be revealed closer to the launch, including additions to SpiceBox’s weekend brunch menu, joining the likes of ‘The Full Indian’ breakfast and the classic bacon naan, made with all-vegan ‘This Isn’t Bacon’.
+Many new dishes will also be revealed at the end of October launch, including additions to SpiceBox’s weekend brunch menu, joining the likes of ‘The Full Indian’ breakfast and the classic bacon naan, made with all-vegan ‘This Isn’t Bacon’.

 Naturally, it’s all about sustainability and reducing waste, with takeaways in a metal tiffin that can be reused time and time again.
 SpiceBox will also be running deliveries in-house all via electric bike, ensuring a better quality and more sustainable takeaway than third party delivery services.

-SpiceBox Leytonstone will open in autumn 2021 at 686 Leytonstone High Road, E11 3AA, @eatspicebox, info here
+SpiceBox Leytonstone opens on Wednesday 27th October at 686 Leytonstone High Road, E11 3AA, @eatspicebox, info here